 Office of Radiation Protection and Environmental Monitoring

-implementation of a range of legislation related to chemicals in the environment, with the aim of minimising the use and emissions, and raising awareness of a variety of hazardous chemicals in order to prevent significant impacts on the environment and human health.
+The office of radiation protection and environmental monitoring is responsible for implementation of a range of legislation related to chemicals in the environment, with the aim of minimising the use and emissions, and raising awareness of a variety of hazardous chemicals in order to prevent significant impacts on the environment and human health.

-the establishment and operation of the National Ecosystems Monitoring Network (NEMN) which will assess the impact of air pollutants on our native habitats such as raised and blanket bogs and freshwater habitats
+- Establishing a National Ecosystems Monitoring Network (NEMN) which will assess the impact of air pollutants on our native habitats such as raised and blanket bogs and freshwater habitats

-providing advice and information about radon, carrying out research to better understand the behaviour of radon in the environment and supporting the Government in implementing Ireland’s National Radon Control Strategy
+- Providing advice and information about radon, carrying out research to better understand the behaviour of radon in the environment and supporting the Government in implementing Ireland’s National Radon Control Strategy

-developing and supporting citizen science projects that support the important areas of clean air, clean water and sustainable behaviour
+- Developing and supporting citizen science projects that support the important areas of clean air, clean water and sustainable behaviour

-providing advice and information on public exposure to electromagnetic fields (EMF) such as EMF produced by electrical and mobile telecommunications equipment
+- Providing advice and information on public exposure to electromagnetic fields (EMF) such as EMF produced by electrical and mobile telecommunications equipment

-We work with other EPA teams and Local Authorities to carry out water chemistry tests in over 700 rivers and streams, over 200 lakes, 270 groundwaters and 85 transitional and coastal water bodies in Ireland
+- Working with other EPA teams and Local Authorities to carry out water chemistry tests in over 700 rivers and streams, over 200 lakes, 270 groundwaters and 85 transitional and coastal water bodies in Ireland

-We provide a calibration service to industry for radiation measuring instruments and based on monitoring provide certificates to show that the radioactivity content of Irish foodstuffs and other produce is below the requirements of the importing country.
+- Providing a calibration service to industry for radiation measuring instruments and based on monitoring provide certificates to show that the radioactivity content of Irish foodstuffs and other produce is below the requirements of the importing country.

-We are increasing Irelands capacity and capability to model Irelands air quality and are leading the LIFE EMERALD project to provide an air quality forecast and an air quality nowcast.
+- Increasing Ireland's capacity and capability to model Irelands air quality and are leading the LIFE EMERALD project to provide an air quality forecast and an air quality nowcast.